Nursing & Health Services

 Lifesaving Medications Law & Policy JLCDB

-- In line with SC Code of Laws Section 59-63-95 (Administration of lifesaving medication in school), Dorchester District Two maintains a supply of undesignated epinephrine auto-injectors for use in an emergency situation such as anaphylaxis, a life-threatening type of allergic reaction.
+- In line with SC Code of Laws Section 59-63-95 (Administration of lifesaving medication in school), Dorchester District Two maintains a supply of undesignated epinephrine and naloxone for use in an emergency situation such as anaphylaxis, a life-threatening type of allergic reaction or opioid overdose.

-- This law, and accompanying Board Policy JLCDB, authorizes school nurses and other designated school personnel to administer an epinephrine auto-injector to a student or other individual on school premises whom the school nurse or other designated school personnel believes in good faith is experiencing anaphylaxis regardless of whether the student or other individual has a prescription for an epinephrine auto-injector.
+- This law, and accompanying Board Policy JLCDB, authorizes school nurses and other designated school personnel to administer epinephrine or naloxone to a student or other individual on school premises whom the school nurse or other designated school personnel believes in good faith is experiencing anaphylaxis or opioid overdose regardless of whether the student or other individual has a prescription for an epinephrine or naloxone.

-- School nurses will provide education and training for school personnel on the management of students with life-threatening allergies including:
+- School nurses will provide education and training for school personnel with access to use these stock medications.
+Training will including the following:

-- Training related to the administration of an epinephrine auto-injector
+- Training related to the administration of epinephrine or naloxone

-- The standards and procedures for storage and administration of an epinephrine auto-injector
+- The standards and procedures for storage and administration of an epinephrine and naloxone

-- Procedures for responding to life-threatening allergic reactions, including emergency follow-up procedure
+- Procedures for responding to life-threatening allergic reactions and opioid overdose, including emergency follow-up procedure

 Sun Safety